wso2/docs-ei/en/micro-integrator/docs/develop/customizations/creating-custom-task-scheduling.md

 ## Deploying the Task

-For instructions on deploying the Task, see [Deploying the Task](Scheduling-a-Task-Using-the-Default-Implementation_119130430.html#SchedulingaTaskUsingtheDefaultImplementation-DeployingtheTask).
+Deploy the Task.

+## Testing the Custom Task

+### Starting the back-end service

+Download the backend service from [GitHub](https://github.com/wso2-docs/WSO2_EI/blob/master/Back-End-Service/stockquote-deployable-jar-2.2.2.jar) and run it.

-## Creating the text file
+### Creating the text file

 Create a text file named `         stockfile.txt        ` with the following content and save it to a preferred location on your